The Sound of Music: History

 After viewing The Trapp Family, a 1956 West German film about the Trapp family, and its 1958 sequel (The Trapp Family in America), stage director Vincent J. Donehue thought that the project would be perfect for his friend Mary Martin; Broadway producers Leland Hayward and Richard Halliday (Martin's husband) agreed.
-The producers originally envisioned a non-musical play that would be written by Lindsay and Crouse and that would feature songs from the repertoire of the Trapp Family Singers.
-Then they decided to add an original song or two, perhaps by Rodgers and Hammerstein.
-But it was soon agreed that the project should feature all new songs and be a musical rather than a play.
+The producers originally envisioned a non-musical play that would be written by Lindsay and Crouse and would feature songs from the repertoire of the Trapp Family Singers.
+Later they decided to add an original song or two, perhaps by Rodgers and Hammerstein.
+But finally it was agreed that the project should feature all new songs and be a musical rather than a play.

 Details of the history of the von Trapp family were altered for the musical.
 The real Georg von Trapp did live with his family in a villa in Aigen, a suburb of Salzburg.
 He wrote to the Nonnberg Abbey in 1926 asking for a nun to help tutor his sick daughter, and the Mother Abbess sent Maria.
 His wife, Agathe Whitehead, had died in 1922.
 The real Maria and Georg married at the Nonnberg Abbey in 1927.
 Lindsay and Crouse altered the story so that Maria was governess to all of the children, whose names and ages were changed, as was Maria's original surname (the show used "Rainer" instead of "Kutschera").
 The von Trapps spent some years in Austria after Maria and the Captain married and he was offered a commission in Germany's navy.
-Since von Trapp opposed the Nazis by that time, the family left Austria after the Anschluss, going by train to Italy and then traveling on to London and the United States.
+Since von Trapp opposed the Nazis at that time, the family left Austria after the Anschluss, going by train to Italy and then traveling on to London and the United States.
 To make the story more dramatic, Lindsay and Crouse had the family, soon after Maria's and the Captain's wedding, escape over the mountains to Switzerland on foot.